erenyusufduran/path/09-blockchain/01-hyperledger/03-youtube/FabricNetwork/README.md

 5. Next step is the deploying the chaincode with `deployChaincode.sh`
    - In `artifacts` folder there is a `configtx.yaml` file.
 We have policies defined here.
      - In here there is a _LifecycleEndorsement_ and it's rule is **MAJORITY Endorsement**.
 We have 3 organization and for committing the chaincode we require atleast majority of the endorsement.
 So we should approve for two atleast.

+# API

+Need to be install node modules, then with `generate-ccp.sh` inside config folder going to create connection profiles inside the config folder.

+## Cross Chaincode Communication

+Sometimes there is a requirement to share the data or communication between smart contracts.